 Under the terms of a Federal court verdict, Beulah Mae Donald, his mother, was given the property deed this week to a 7,200-square-foot building and 6.5 acres of wooded land.
 It previously served as national headquarters of the United Klans of America.
 A good news piece on the case and legacy is located here.

-phillips & hunt Another Interesting Suit – Suing American Companies who “Assist” ISIS
+phillips, hunt, walker & hanna Another Interesting Suit – Suing American Companies who “Assist” ISIS

 Estate of Fields v.
 Twitter